26th May 2021

 Who will attend COP26?

 According to Friends of the Earth, around 30,000 delegates, including representatives and negotiators from the 197 countries, may attend COP26.
 However, COVID-19 could affect this number, as well as the format of the event itself.
+Fiona Harvey has produced a list of key figures attending COP26 for The Guardian.

 In addition, two other groups will be in attendance: